ralphjsmit/filament/docs/01-introduction/02-installation.md

 npm run dev
 ```

-During scaffolding, if you have the [notifications](notifications) package installed, Filament will ask if you want to install the required Livewire component into your default layout file.
+During scaffolding, if you have the [Notifications](../notifications) package installed, Filament will ask if you want to install the required Livewire component into your default layout file.
 This component is required if you want to send flash notifications to users through Filament.

 </div>